What is Eczema?

 • Raw, swollen, sensitive skin due to scratching

-Individuals with eczema that causes itching, discomfort, pain, or self-consciousness can benefit from eczema treatment.
+Individuals with eczema that causes itching, discomfort, pain, very dry skin, or self-consciousness can benefit from eczema treatment.
 An assessment is needed by one of our dermatologists to diagnose and treat eczema.
 Contact our office today to schedule a consultation.

 Recommended Product